betaflight/betaflight/docs/Telemetry.md

 Notes:

 * This has been tested with Flip32 and SPracingF3 boards and FrSky X8R and X4R receivers
-* To discover all sensors board has to be armed.
-When not armed, values like ***Vfas*** or GPS coordinates are not senti
+* To discover all sensors board has to be armed, and when GPS is connected, it needs to have a proper 3D fix.
+When not armed, values like ***Vfas*** or GPS coordinates may not sent.